MazenA14/unilink/README.md

 - Notifiactions preloader is implemented, remove the option that it refetches on opening the notifications

 - Handle offline mode gracefully
-- Add number of times opened and last open time (see if database hit is garaunteed on opening app)
 - Investigate 409 error in transcript page
 - Investigate multiple proxy calls (A lot & repetitive)
-- Either search staff or course schedule
-- Remove the descriptions for the course and group schedules and handle the '&' correctly
-- Unify all schedule and list colouring
-- If changed schedule type during fetching another type, stop it
-- Make profile modal be the same as the rest
-- Make all modals be swipable from area not just the top if possible

 - Wraping up the app:
     - Make it more efficient (Parsing Server Side, Parallel Data Fetching)